jreisinger/notes/content/posts/http-protocol.md

 * `application/octet-stream` - a plain sequence of bytes for which server can guarantee no more specific interpretation
 * `text/html`

-Content encoding - if the format ^ is text, what encoding will be used to turn text code points into bytes
+Content encoding - if the content type ^ is text, what encoding will be used to turn text code points into bytes

 * `charset=utf-8`